-The Ariel Arena (2014) building, named for the Ariel Corporation, houses a state-of-the-art athletic arena, which is home to the intercollegiate basketball, volleyball, and competitive cheer teams.
+The Ariel Arena (2014) building, named for the Ariel Corporation, houses a state-of-the-art athletic arena, which is home to the intercollegiate basketball and volleyball teams.
 The lower level houses a weight training room, a physical therapy office, a classroom, and offices for the Athletic Department.
 Foster Hall, a sizable multipurpose room used for campus and community events, encompasses much of the upper level of the arena.

 The Ramser Tennis Courts opened for play in 2016 as the home of the men's and women's intercollegiate tennis teams.
 Named for donors Mark and Denise Ramser, the facility features eight full-size, outdoor, lighted courts.
+Other outdoor recreational facilities include athletic fields for baseball and softball, a lacrosse and soccer stadium, sand volleyball courts, and an eighteen hole disc golf course.